 During periods of rapid growth, many firms do not pay a dividend, opting instead to retain earnings and use them for expansion.
 Owners allow the board of directors to enact this policy because they believe the opportunities available to the company will result in much bigger dividends payouts down the road.
 A classic illustration is Starbucks, the world's largest coffee chain.
 For decades, management plowed every penny it could into opening new locations.
 Once it had reached a certain level of maturity, with fewer location opportunities within the United States, it declared its first dividend.

-Question: Why Do So Many Investors Focus on Dividends?
+Why So Many Investors Focus on Dividends

 Focusing on dividends when deciding which common stocks to include in your investment portfolio offers several advantages.

-- The dividend yield on a company's stock can serve as a sort of signal as to its under or overvaluation.
+- The dividend yield on a company's stock can serve as a sort of signal as to it's under or overvaluation.

 That is when you will see the money show up in your brokerage account, bank account, or on which it will be mailed to you if you opt for paper checks.

 A dividend growth investor focuses on buying stocks with a very high growth rate in the absolute dividend per share.
 For example, Company A has a dividend yield of 1.4 percent right now.
 Company B has a yield of 3.6 percent.
 However, because Company A is rapidly expanding, investors might reasonably expect the dividend to increase at a rapid rate.
 It is quite possible that in the end, a long-term owner of Company A stock with a horizon of a decade or longer could end up collecting more absolute dividends than a Company B shareholder, even though the starting yield was lower.